gevaertw/LinuxRDPBastion/README.md

 # Install a VM
-- You can insatll as many VM's as you like.
+- You can insatll as many VM's as you like by selecting a new name.
 - Execute the script:
 ```bash
 deployVM.sh